Devanshu254/Car_API_Nest_2/Theory For Understanding the Project/5th_Authentication.md

 ## Video 81: Signing out the user.
 > We should also allow the user to sign out of our application.
 > for this we will add another route handler that will deals with user to signed out.

+## Video 84: Why a decorator and interceptor.